ReactiveX/RxJava/docs/Filtering-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/ignoreelements.html](http://reactivex.io/documentation/operators/ignoreelements.html)

-Ignores the single item emitted by a `Single` or `Maybe` source, and returns a `Completable` that signals only the error or completion event from the the source.
+Ignores the single item emitted by a `Single` or `Maybe` source, and returns a `Completable` that signals only the error or completion event from the source.

 ### ignoreElement example